Consensys/doc.tessera/.github/pull_request_template.md

 Add "fixes #{your issue number}" to close the issue automatically when the PR is merged.

-If your PR doesn't completely fix the issue, add "see #{your issue number}" to link to the issue without automatically closing it. -->
+If your PR doesn't entirely fix the issue, add "see #{your issue number}" to link to the issue without automatically closing it. -->

 ## Impacted parts